polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/how-to-upgrade-validator.md

 are used by a validator to sign transactions at the network level.
 If two or more validators sign certain transactions using the same keys, it can lead to an [equivocation slash.](https://wiki.polkadot.network/docs/learn-offenses){target=_blank}

-For this reason, it is advised that validators DO NOT CLONE or COPY the _keystore_ folder and instead generate session keys for each new validator instance.
+For this reason, it is advised that validators don't clone or copy the `_keystore_` folder and instead generate session keys for each new validator instance.

 Default keystore path - `/home/polkadot/.local/share/polkadot/chains/<chain>/keystore`

 ## Steps

-The following steps require a second validator which will be referred to as `Validator B`; the original server that is in the active set will be referred to as `Validator A`.
+The following steps require a second validator which will be referred to as `Validator B`.
+The original server that is in the active set will be referred to as `Validator A`.

 ### Session `N`